Migrate from CodePush

 A guide to help migrate from CodePush to EAS Update.

 This guide explains how to transition a React Native project that uses CodePush to use EAS Update which offers many advantages.
 It assumes that you're using the default React Native project structure.
-For assistance with migrating brownfield native apps to EAS Update, reach out to us directly.
+For assistance with migrating brownfield native apps to EAS Update, see Using EAS Update in an existing native app.

 To learn more about the differences between CodePush and EAS Update, see Conceptual differences between CodePush and EAS Update and the What to do without CodePush post on the Expo Blog.